 Spoiler: Before we compare each app in detail let us go straight to the point.
 According to the reviews from Intuit AppStore, users don’t like the second version of Connect to PayPal.
 Known previously as Sync to PayPal, the app was later updated in 2018, which was planned as a better version of itself.
 But… Something went wrong.

-- The app doesn’t import transactions correctly and in real time.
-Users have to correct import mistakes manually afterwards, admitting that it will take 2x less time to import transactions manually without the app.
+- The app doesn’t import transactions correctly and in real-time.
+Users have to correct import mistakes manually afterward, admitting that it will take 2x less time to import transactions manually without the app.

 - Duplicates data!!!